 The entire vertebrate collection is databased and available electronically at ARCTOS as well as VertNet & GBIF.
 A considerable portion has georeferenced locality information (GIS latitude, longitude) especially specimens from Colorado and in other Rocky Mountain and Plains states.

 Tissues for DNA analyses: none of our historical collections have tissues specifically preserved for DNA.
 Alcohol-preserved specimens in the fish and herp collections were formalin-fixed before preserved in alcohol; therefore would only be appropriate for molecular methods particular to formalin-preserved tissues.
-Bird and mammal specimens also do not have tissues specifically preserved for DNA, but do include dried specimen skin, hair, and feathers.
-New collections (since 2007) by the Vertebrate curator for Rocky Mountain mammals (and some herps) do have alcohol-preserved tissues, as well as recently prepared vertebrate specimens from all disciplines (birds, mammals, herps, and fish).
+Legacy bird and mammal specimens also do not have tissues specifically preserved for DNA, but do include dried specimen skin, hair, and feathers.
+New collections (since 2007) by the Vertebrate curator for Rocky Mountain mammals (and some herps) have alcohol-preserved tissues, as well as recently prepared vertebrate specimens from all disciplines (birds, mammals, herps, and fish).